 Why is the Soup Called Potage Saint Germain?

-When I first heard of the soup's name, I was all excited thinking it was from our local town of Saint-Germain-en-Laye just outside of Paris.
+When I first heard of the soup's name, I was all excited thinking it was from our local town of Saint-Germain-en-Laye just outside Paris.
 I was wrong.
-It's a pity because we even have a local baguette called une Saint Germain!
-Excellent accompaniment.
+It's a pity because we even have a local baguette called une Saint Germain to go with it!

-Instead, it was Louis XVI's (16th) war minister, Count (Comte) Claude-Louis de Saint-Germain that gave the soup its name.
+Instead, the soup's name came from Louis XVI's (16th) war minister, Count (Comte) Claude-Louis de Saint-Germain.
 He adored fresh peas so much and as he was also a specialist in agriculture, I guess he had green fingers!
 Although in Larousse Gastronomique, it says it was Louis XV's war minister - so who's correct?
 Please leave a comment if you have any ideas.
-Although I will still sleep alright tonight not knowing for sure...
+Will I still sleep tonight not knowing for sure?

 I have tried to find more information about this but alas, all I can find is from our tourist office in les Yvelines.
-The Count loved the particular fresh petits-pois de Poissy (near St Germain), Makes sense:'Petit Pois Si!'
+The Count loved the particular fresh peas or petits-pois de Poissy (Poissy is near St Germain).
+Makes sense: 'Petit Pois Si!'
 Get it?

 shelling peas means green fingers

-What is the Difference Between Split Pea Soup and Pea Soup?
+The Difference Between Split Pea Soup and Pea Soup

-Split peas are a pantry staple but they also make pea soup thick.
-They also give a slightly yellowish tinge to the final soup and need to be cooked slightly longer than fresh.
-As split peas are lighter in colour, you may want to green up the soup a bit by adding a few lettuce leaves and more of the green part of the leek.
+Conversely, split peas are dried and a pantry staple all year round.
+They make pea soup extra thick and need cooked slightly longer than fresh or frozen.
+They also give a lighter, yellowish colour to the final soup so you may want to green-it-up by adding a few lettuce leaves and more of the green part of the leek.

-As split peas are dried, they also need to be soaked in advance.
-Weigh them out in a large bowl (a third quantity compared with fresh) and cover with water for about 2 hours.
+Weigh them out in a large bowl (a third quantity compared with fresh - measurements are given in the recipe card below) and cover with water for 4-8 hours.
+Always discard the soaking water.

-For more, see the French market page on fresh peas.
+For more, see the French market guide to fresh peas.

 Pea Soup Recipe with Ham